LonamiWebs/Stringlate/help/en.md

 ## How do I tell the developers that I translated their app? <a name="how-to-let-know"></a>
 You've finished?
 That was quick!
 From *Stringlate*, you're able to export the result of your hard work by tapping `Menu > Export…`.
-You can export the resulting file to the *SD card*, to a *GitHub Gist*, or simply sharing the content of the file by any other way (even *email*).
+You can **export** the translations to the SD card, share it to any service, send it via email, create a GitHub Gist or simply copy its contents to the clipboard.

 Once this is done, get the resulting file or URL from wherever you exported it and head to the [issues](https://github.com/LonamiWebs/Stringlate/issues) page